Ex-assistant prosecutor files lawsuit against Paul Gains

 YOUNGSTOWN

-A former assistant Mahoning County prosecutor filed a lawsuit Wednesday that accuses county Prosecutor Paul Gains of defamation, intimidation and civil liability for criminal acts.
+Subodh Chandra, a former Ohio Attorney General candidate who represents Desmond, said Gains and Stratford sought to crush Desmond.

-It’s the latest legal action Martin Desmond has filed since Gains fired him in April.
+The lawsuit states Desmond’s firing has been financially and emotionally devastating, which was compounded by humiliation and reputational damage that resulted in his inability to find work as a prosecutor.
+It asks the judge to order Desmond’s reinstatement and to award him compensatory and punitive damages for back pay, pain and suffering, mental anguish, emotional distress, humiliation and inconvenience.

-Desmond alleges that Gains fired him for exposing misconduct within the prosecutor’s office, while Gains said Desmond violated office policy by discussing a matter which no longer involved him with people outside the office, including a lawyer who sued the county in federal court.
+At a news conference April 27 when Gains announced his decision to fire Desmond, he said Desmond violated office policy by discussing a matter he was no longer handling with people outside the office, including a lawyer, who sued the county in federal court.

 More like this from vindy.com